cies/resume/README.md

 #### Using XeLaTeX

-XeLaTeX is the version of Latex great font rendering fuctionality (unicode, bidi, special font features).
+XeLaTeX is a version of Latex with great font rendering fuctionality (unicode, bidi, special font features).
 Since my resume uses 'lower case numerals' it looks slightly better with XeLaTeX.